Technigo/project-pizza/README.md

-# Project Name
+# Pizzeria

 This is Technigo's project for the first week.
-The premise is pretty simple, we have to create a pizzeria order page, getting the user's selection through JS prompts.
+The premise is pretty simple: we have to create a pizzeria order page, getting the user's selection through JS prompts.

 ## The problem

 There's a very simple way of doing this.
 We could just do a series of if/else statements and/or switch statements.
-I tried to make this a bit more complicated by storing the menu options in JS Objects and dynamically generating the menu options.

-There's still a couple of things in this project that is hardcoded but it's possible to refactor this so that there's minimal hardcoding involved and everything is generated based on the JS Objects.
-Doing it this way will make future updates easy as we will only need to update the JS Objects should there be menu changes.
+I wanted to not hardcode anything in the code, so I stored the menu choices in JS objects (stored in a separate file called variables.js).
+If we want to make changes to the menu, we only need to update the menu choices in the variables.js file and the code should still work as designed.

 ## View it live

-View it live on Github Pages: [https://themisterkai.github.io/project-pizza/code/index.html](https://themisterkai.github.io/project-pizza/code/index.html)
+This project is deployed on Github Pages: [https://themisterkai.github.io/project-pizza/code/index.html](https://themisterkai.github.io/project-pizza/code/index.html)